NewDark90/privacy-coins-2021/post/main.md

 ### *RingCT + CryptoNote*
 I'm putting these together as they almost always are used in a pair, most notably in Monero.

 RingCT works by sending multiple "decoy" transactions among the actual transaction.
-The amount is not known to anyone other than sender and reciever.
+The amount is not known to anyone other than sender and receiver.
 CryptoNote handles generating one-time use addresses to use for a transaction.

 Together, the amount of anonymity is very solid.
 Its not perfect given it partly uses "security through obscurity" with multiple decoys.